jafrajarvy292/davidmodal/README.md

 </body>
 </html>
 ```
-In the event that you are unable to run `showModal()` directly on the element with the `davidmodal` class, you can run it again any of the element's children.
+In the event that you are unable to run `showModal()` directly on the element with the `davidmodal` class, you can run it against any of the element's children.
 The function will automatically search for the nearest ancestor that it recognizes as a modal for this library and display it.

 ## Closing the Modal
 Every modal that is displayed can be closed via the "x" button that appears at the top-right of the window.
 With modals that display contents of a hyperlink as an iframe, the "x" button will cause the modal to fade out and then remove that iframe from the DOM.
 Clicking the hyperlink will create the modal again on-the-spot.
 With modals that display a section of the page, the "x" button will fade out the modal and hide it, but will not remove it.